-We had \$391.0 million of cash and cash equivalents as of July 31, 2020, compared to \$108.9 million as of July 31, 2019.
-We generated \$395.0 million of cash from operating activities during Fiscal 2020 compared to \$634.2 million and \$548.5 million generated during Fiscal 2019 and Fiscal 2018, respectively, with the decrease in Fiscal 2020 primarily resulting from operational impacts of the COVID-19 pandemic, including the Resort Closures.
+We had \$1,244.0 million of cash and cash equivalents as of July 31, 2021, compared to \$391.0 million as of July 31, 2020.
 Although we cannot predict the future impact associated with the COVID-19 pandemic on our business, we currently anticipate that our Mountain and Lodging segment operating results will continue to provide a significant source of future operating cash flows (primarily generated in our second and third fiscal quarters).

-In addition to our \$391.0 million of cash and cash equivalents at July 31, 2020, we had \$418.8 million available under the revolver component of our Vail Holdings Credit Agreement as of July 31, 2020 (which represents the total commitment of \$500.0 million less certain letters of credit outstanding of \$81.2 million).
-Also, to further support the liquidity needs of Whistler Blackcomb, we had C\$221.1 million (\$165.1 million) available under the revolver component of our Whistler Credit Agreement (which represents the total commitment of C\$300.0 million (\$224.0 million) less outstanding borrowings of C\$78.0 million (\$58.2 million) and a letter of credit outstanding of C\$0.9 million (\$0.7 million)).
-We believe that our liquidity needs in the near term will be met by our existing cash and cash equivalents, availability under our credit agreements and the expected positive cash flow from operating activities of our Mountain and Lodging segments less resort capital expenditures, which we expect will provide us with sufficient liquidity to fund our operations through at least the 2021/2022 ski season, even in the event of extended resort shutdowns.
-The Vail Holdings Credit Agreement and the Whistler Credit Agreement provide adequate flexibility and are priced favorably with any new borrowings currently priced at LIBOR plus 2.5% and Bankers Acceptance Rate plus 1.75%, respectively.
+In addition to our \$1,244.0 million of cash and cash equivalents at July 31, 2021, we had \$417.7 million available under the revolver component of our Vail Holdings Credit Agreement as of July 31, 2021 (which represents the total commitment of \$500.0 million less certain letters of credit outstanding of \$82.3 million).
+Also, to further support the liquidity needs of Whistler Blackcomb, we had C\$243.1 million (\$194.9 million) available under the revolver component of our Whistler Credit Agreement (which represents the total commitment of C\$300.0 million (\$240.5 million) less outstanding borrowings of C\$56.0 million (\$44.9 million) and a letter of credit outstanding of C\$0.9 million (\$0.7 million)).
+We expect that our liquidity needs in the near term will be met by continued use of our existing cash and cash equivalents, operating cash flows and borrowings under both the Vail Holdings Credit Agreement and Whistler Credit Agreement, if needed.
+The Vail Holdings Credit Agreement provide adequate flexibility and are priced favorably with any new borrowings currently priced at LIBOR plus 2.5% and Bankers Acceptance Rate plus 2.0%, respectively.